For more information on the

 It could range from 4 years to 8 years depending on final recommendations, designs and availability of funds.
 We have a current construction schedule lasting from 2017 to 2022.

-The workforce will vary depending on the phase of construction; however, the rough estimate of a typical work crew would likely be between 100-150 workers.
+The workforce on this project will vary depending on the phase of construction; however, we estimate a typical work crew would likely be between 100-150 workers.
 We will hire a prime contractor on a national level to complete the work, and the contractor will be responsible for hiring any work force to complete the job.

 Collapse All Expand All